 The benefits of frequent backlog grooming quickly become apparent as development teams can readily access all the information they need to put together a sprint action plan.

-How grooming meetings fit into the sprint process
+How grooming meetings fit into the sprint planning process

 Trimmed and well-maintained backlogs help development teams be more productive during sprint planning meetings.
 In fact, we hold grooming sessions two to three times a weeking for a typical project because of the impact they’ve had on our sprint planning meetings.
 Development teams that master the art of backlog grooming reap the full benefits of clear requirements, testable units of work, and correct story sizes.